 When talking about work/volunteer experience, start with the most recent first.
 This will show the potential employer what you’ve most recently been up to/working on so that they can easily assess if you’re the right person for the job.
 That being said, if your most recent work is less glamorous, find ways to highlight any special projects you may have worked on, any skill you might have gained/brought, and other factor that could push the hiring person keep reading.

 7. Walk the line between creative and professional.

 Be professional.
 Absolutely.
 But don’t feel that you need to sacrifice fun for bland.

 In creating a resume, stay true to you.
 (Ex: I am positive person and partial to bright colors.
 I compromised by adding a splash of dark yellow that matched one of the design colors from my website—that way it’s creative and fun, bringing in my personality, but not too overdone so that it loses the professionalism.
 You can check it out here.)
 Find a way to make your document unique, but not silly.

 8. Hire a copy editor, use an editing service, or solicit the efforts of someone you trust.

 It is imperative that your resume be spotless—free of errors in grammar, sentence structure, spelling, etc. If you want to be taken seriously, you have to put in the effort to have a resume that proves you’re serious.
 It’s as simple as that.

 (PS: Shamless plug – this is one of the paid services I offer through ‘Be A Light’ – interested?
-Send me an email and we can talk rates.)
+Check this out!)